 The invoices that were sent to the Edgeworths indicate that they were for costs and attorney's fees, and these invoices were paid by the Edgeworths.
-Though the invoice says that the fees were reduced, there is no evidence that establishes that there was any discussion with the Edgeworths as to how much of a reduction was being taken, and that the invoices did not need to be paid.
-There is no indication that the Edgeworths knew about the amount of the reduction and acknowledged that the full amount would be due at a later date.
-Simon testified that Brian Edgeworth chose to pay the bills to give credibility to his actual damages, above his property damage loss.
-However, as the lawyer/counselor, Simon did not prevent Brian Edgeworth from paying the bill or in any way refund the money, or memorialize this or any understanding in writing.
+Though the invoice says that the fees were 4 reduced, there is no evidence that establishes that there was any discussion with the Edgeworths as to how much of a reduction was being taken, and that the invoices did not need to be paid.
+There is 6 no indication that the Edgeworths knew about the amount of the reduction and acknowledged that 7 the full amount would be due at a later date.
+Simon testified that Brian Edgeworth chose to pay the 8 bills to give credibility to his actual damages, above his property damage loss.
+However, as the 9 lawyer/counselor, Simon did not prevent Brian Edgeworth from paying the bill or in any way refund 10 the money, or memorialize this or any understanding in writing.
+11

-Simon produced evidence of the claims for damages for his fees and costs pursuant to NRCP 16.1 disclosures and computation of damages; and these amounts include the four invoices that were paid in full and there was never any indication given that anything less than all the fees had been produced.
-During the deposition of Brian Edgeworth it was suggested, by Simon, that all of the fees had been disclosed.
-Further, Simon argues that the delay in the billing coincides with the timing of the NRCP 16.1 disclosures, however the billing does not distinguish or in any way indicate that the sole purpose was for the Lange Plumbing LLC claim.
-Since there is no contract, the Court must look to the actions of the parties to demonstrate the parties' understanding.
-Here, the actions of the parties are that Simon sent invoices to the Edgeworths, they paid the invoices, and Simon Law Office retained the payments, indicating an implied contract was formed between the parties.
-The Court find that the Law Office of Daniel Simon should be paid under the implied contract until the date they were constructively discharged, November 29, 2017.
+Simon produced evidence of the claims for damages for his fees and costs pursuant to NRCP 12 16.1 disclosures and computation of damages; and these amounts include the four invoices that were 13 paid in full and there was never any indication given that anything less than all the fees had been 14 produced.
+During the deposition of Brian Edgeworth it was suggested, by Simon, that all of the fees 15 had been disclosed.
+Further, Simon argues that the delay in the billing coincides with the timing of 16 the NRCP 16.1 disclosures, however the billing does not distinguish or in any way indicate that the 17 sole purpose was for the Lange Plumbing LLC claim.
+Since there is no contract, the Court must 18 look to the actions of the parties to demonstrate the parties' understanding.
+Here, the actions of the 19 parties are that Simon sent invoices to the Edgeworths, they paid the invoices, and Simon Law 20 Office retained the payments, indicating an implied contract was formed between the parties.
+The 21 Court find that the Law Office of Daniel Simon should be paid under the implied contract until the 22 date they were constructively discharged, November 29, 2017.
+23 that any invoice was paid by the Edgeworths.
+Since the Court has found that an implied contract for fees was formed, the Court must now determine what amount of fees and costs are owed from September 19, 2017 to the constructive discharge date of November 29, 2017.
+In doing so, the Court must consider the testimony from the witnesses at the evidentiary hearing, the submitted billings, the attached lien, and all other evidence provided regarding the services provided during this time.